0joshuaolson1/lstm-g/README.txt

 adjust(target, learnRate) modifies the network's weights according to the current target output array and the real learning rate.

-The learning algorithm assumes that all data points for output are in the range [0, 1].
+The learning algorithm assumes that all data points for output are in the [0, 1] range.
 To incorporate bias inputs (one suggestion is to bias all non-input units), always include an input data point of value 1 and dedicate an input node to share that value with other nodes.

 Discussion